-days should be made no later than two (2) weeks prior to the posting of the schedule covering the period in which the days are sought.
-The Agency will respond as soon as possible, but no later than the posting of such schedule to all requests for time off within thirty (30) calendar days of receipt of the nurse's request.
+- 16.3.1 Procedure and program guidelines.
+Requests for educational days should be made no later than two (2) weeks prior to the posting of the schedule covering the period in which the days are sought.
+The Agency will respond to all requests for time off within thirty (30) calendar days of receipt of the nurse's request.
 If nurses are concerned about registration or refund deadlines, they shall make such concerns known, with supporting documentation, at the time of the request for educational days.
 Approval of educational day requests shall be subject to staffing needs on the date(s) requested and shall not be unreasonably denied.
 When the full number of educational day requests cannot be approved, preference will be given to the earliest received request(s).
-A nurse's education day request shall not be granted if the same day has previously been granted as PTO.

-16.3.2 Criteria for use.
+A nurse's education day request shall not be granted if the same day has previously been granted as PTO. - 16.3.2 Criteria for use.
 Educational days and funds must be used for bona fide education related to the nurse's current position or likely nursing opportunities within the Agency, which will benefit both the Agency and the nurse.
 Educational offerings for basic core competencies required for the nurse's current position shall be excluded.
 The days and funds utilized for non-mandatory in-house educational offerings shall be limited to formalized public class or workshop offerings typically associated with CEU credits or nursing practice enhancement, unless otherwise approved by the Professional Nursing Care Committee.
 The funds may also be utilized for reimbursement to a nurse for the cost of a certification or re-certification examination upon the nurse's successful completion of the examination.
 The PNCC shall determine compliance with these fund criteria.
-The Agency may require nurses to make oral and/or written presentations regarding their educational experience to other Agency staff.

-16.3.3 Hours compensated.
+The Agency may require nurses to make oral and/or written presentations regarding their educational experience to other Agency staff. - 16.3.3 Hours compensated.
 A nurse granted time off to attend an educational program outside of the Eugene/Springfield area shall be compensated eight (8) hours at the nurse's regular rate of pay.
-A nurse granted time off to attend an educational program in the Eugene/Springfield area of less than six (6) hours, on the nurse's regular scheduled day of work, shall have the opportunity to work for the remainder of his/her eight-hour work day, to avoid a reduction in hours compensated.

-16.3.4 Disclaimer of liability.
-The Agency assumes no liability whatsoever for any nurse while traveling to or from or attending any non-Medical Center related outside activity, off the premises of the Medical Center, to the extent allowable by law.

-- 16.4 Tuition Reimbursement.
+A nurse granted time off to attend an educational program in the Eugene/Springfield area of less than six (6) hours, on the nurse's regular scheduled day of work, shall have the opportunity to work for the remainder of his/her eight-hour work day, to avoid a reduction in hours compensated. - 16.3.4 Disclaimer of liability.
+The Agency assumes no liability whatsoever for any nurse while traveling to or from or attending any non-Medical Center related outside activity, off the premises of the Medical Center, to the extent allowable by law. - 16.4 Tuition Reimbursement.
 In addition to the funds available under Section 16.3 herein, the Agency shall provide an annual maximum of \$15,000 to assist regular nurses, in the aggregate, in meeting the cost of tuition, books and associated expenses for classes that are part of a program to obtain a BSN or MSN.
-To qualify for reimbursement, the nurse must complete the class or program with at least a grade of B. The Agency and the PNCC shall be jointly responsible for developing and periodically revising the criteria and parameters pertaining to access and distribution of these funds. - 16.5 Required Certifications.
+To qualify for reimbursement, the nurse must complete the class or program with at least a grade of B. The Agency and the PNCC shall be jointly responsible for developing and periodically revising the criteria and parameters pertaining to access and distribution of these funds.

+16.5 Required Certifications.
 Regarding certifications required for the role such as but not limited to: BLS, WOCN, and OASIS; nurses will be compensated at the applicable rate of pay for all hours spent in the certification course.
 The Agency shall reimburse a nurse for the cost of obtaining any certifications required for their position.